noiseprotocol/noise_spec/noise.md

 Next any pre-messages in the pattern are processed.
 This has no effect except performing more `MixHash()` calls based on the party's pre-knowledge.

-If the party has a pre-shared symmetric key then `MixKey()` is called to mix it into the kernel.

 Following this the parties read and write handshake messages.
 After every handshake message `MixHash(payload)` is called, except for the last handshake message.
 After the last handshake message `ClearHash()` is called.

-9. Handshake patterns
+5. Handshake patterns
 ======================

 The following patterns represent the mainstream use of Noise, and can be used to construct a wide range of protocols.
-Of course, other patterns can be defined in other documents.
+Other patterns can be defined in other documents.

-Each pattern is given a name, and then described via a sequence of descriptors.
-Descriptors with right-pointing arrows are for messages created and sent by the protocol initiator; with left-pointing arrows are for messages sent by the responder.

-Pre-messages are shown as descriptors prior to the delimiter "\-\-\-\-\-\-".
-These messages aren't sent as part of the protocol proper, but are only used for their side-effect of calling `MixHash()`.

 9.1.
 Box patterns
 ------------------